-✦ Recently awarded a flying scholarship from Hastings District Flying Club, Oliver (Ollie) Taylor chatted with us about what this means to him and his future.
+✦ After being awarded a flying scholarship from Hastings District Flying Club, Oliver (Ollie) Taylor chatted with us about what this means to him and his future.

 When asked how he felt when he first found out he had been awarded the scholarship Ollie smiled and said, “I was having dinner with Mum and Dad, sitting there thinking I didn’t get it.
 Then the phone rang and it was Rod.
 He told me I got it, I was over the moon.
 Totally happy, I told my parents straight away.
 It was a great family moment.”

 Ollie told us that it was a fairly simple online process to apply for the scholarship.
 Just fill out the online application form, stating why you love flying, provide your academic record and really show your desire to fly.